 There are roughly 31 billion animals currently in factory farms, suffering immensely from practices designed to maximise production at almost any cost to the animals' welfare.
-They live in highly confined spaces and have been selectively bred to produce as much of their product (that is, meat, milk, or eggs) as possible, causing severe suffering through both acute and chronic health conditions.
+They live in highly confined spaces and have been selectively bred to produce as much meat, milk, or eggs as possible — causing severe suffering through both acute and chronic health conditions.

 In recent years, some animal advocacy organisations have improved the welfare standards on factory farms by: